Best Care for Your Potted Hostas

 This beauty has acid yellow leaves accented by red petioles which extend to the base of the leaves.
 A prominent raised position in a fairly sunny spot will display both the bright foliage and the striking petioles.

 Ready to plant your hostas in pots?
-Here's some things to remember:
+Here are some things to remember:

 At Sunset Hosta Farm, we use a lot of azalea or rhododendron pots which are the perfect size for small hostas.